 Yes.
 Summer Rising is the first part of the SEED Scholars Program.
 Attendance in the six-week program is required.

 Summer Rising begins in early July preceding the scholar’s first year.
 During this intensive six-week program, scholars become fully immersed in their cohort experience while earning college credit.
 Summer Rising allows you to preview the expectations for first-year STEM students while further broadening your academic skills and your knowledge of the university environment and available resources.
-Students will reside on campus and participate in classes in data science, communication skills, and hands-on engineering and biological concepts courses.
-There will be seminars, workshops, and academic skills development activities to further enhance your personal, professional, and academic development.
-Classes and seminars are taught by faculty, staff, and graduate student instructors who also teach courses during the academic year.
-This provides you the opportunity to become acquainted with the style and rigor of college classroom instruction, but in a more structured and supportive environment that is typical during the academic year.
+Students will reside on campus and participate in courses in data science, professional development, mathematics, and hands-on biological concepts.
+There will be seminars, workshops, and activities to further enhance your personal, professional, and academic development.
+Courses and seminars are taught by faculty, staff, and graduate student instructors who also teach courses during the academic year.
+This provides you the opportunity to become acquainted with the style and rigor of college classroom instruction, but in a more structured and supportive environment.
 Scholars return to campus in the fall with many advantages over their fellow first-year peers – a built-in support network of classmates, familiarity with the Cal campus, and valuable study skills to ensure a strong academic start to their collegiate career.